 - “Of Chiefs and Kings: Wendat and British Diplomatic Traditions, 1838-1842.”
 Ethnologies 37, no. 2 (2017): 103-130.

-- “Souvenir Art, Collectable Craft, Cultural Heritage: The Wendat of Wendake Quebec,” in Craft and Community: the Material Culture of Place andPolitics (February 2014), “Integrated Practices: Huron-Wendat Traditions of Diplomacy and Museology,” in Journal of Curatorial Studies (April 2014), and the forthcoming “Wendat Arts of Diplomacy: Negotiating Change in the Nineteenth Century” in Beyond Huronia (February 2016).
+- “Souvenir Art, Collectable Craft, Cultural Heritage: The Wendat of Wendake Quebec,” in Craft and Community: the Material Culture of Place and Politics (February 2014).

 - “Les arts wendats au service de la diplomatie et de la traite.”
 Recherches amérindiennes au Québec 44, no. 2-3 (2014): 65-77.

 - “Integrated Practices: Huron-Wendat Traditions of Diplomacy and Museology,” in Journal of Curatorial Studies (April 2014).